 A baked potato for one or two people becomes a more feasible lunch plan.
 And that’s probably what I use my air fryer most for – my lunchtime baked taters, which I top with all sorts of different things.

 This, however, is not a simple air fryer baked potato recipe, but rather a giant smashed baked potato.
 Hear me out.

 You bake the potato, then open it up, flatten and smash it up a little, use a fork to mix in some butter and fillings into the potato flesh, then return it to the air fryer to crisp up again.

-You get the nice creamy, crispy effect that you’d expect from a twice baked potato… but without all the time and hassle.
+You get the nice creamy, crispy effect that you’d expect from a twice baked potato… the additional crispiness you expect from a smashed potato… but without all the time and hassle.
 This only adds an extra 5 – 10 minutes to your cooking time!

 So it’s sort of like a very messy, very lazy twice baked potato.

 Or a giant stuffed smashed potato with toppings.
 It’s hard to know how to pitch this one.

 This is the fun part.
 There’s an abundance of ways to serve these potatoes.
 Here are my favorites so far.
 I may add more as I experiment with new ideas!

 Cheese & Chive (as pictured – full recipe in the recipe card)

 Open the potato, mix in butter, cheese and chives, and then cook it until crisp.
 Add sour cream on top.